21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lntxbot.md

 ## A word of caution

 {% hint style="warning" %}
 The Lightning Wallet is a "Custodial Bitcoin Wallet".
-This means, you are trusting those who run the software behind this wallet with satoshis.
-Be careful and don't keep too many Satoshis on there.
+This means, you are trusting those who run the software behind this wallet with satoshis and you are not in control of your private keys.
+Be careful and don't keep too many satoshis on there.
 {% endhint %}

 ## Updating your current installation